-The Academic Honor System of the university is based on the premise that each student has the sole responsibility...
+The Academic Honor System of the university is based on the premise that each student has the personal responsibility...

 - to uphold high standards of academic honesty and intellectual ownership;